 This tip (12878) applies to Windows 7, 8, and 10.

-Discover MoreCreating a custom view in the Event Viewer allows you quick access to those events you're interested in watching over ...
+Discover MoreFiltering a log in the Event Viewer allows you quick access to those events you're interested in watching over time.
+This ...

 Discover MoreThere are currently no comments for this tip.
 (Be the first to leave your comment—just use the simple form above!)